mmeyer95/meredithmeyer.info/_posts/2019-4-5-Portfolio.md

 Below is a high-level overview of many of the projects I have worked on recently.
 For more information, follow the *details* links, visit my GitHub profile, or contact me directly (see footer).

 ## Lane Finding
-#### Skills: Computer Vision, OpenCV, Python, Camera Calibration, Video Processing, Jupyter Notebooks
+#### Skills: Computer Vision, OpenCV, Python, Numpy, Camera Calibration, Video Processing, Jupyter Notebooks

 I was able to identify lane lines on video captured from a vehicle dash: